vraa/homepage/README.md

 ##Hello,

 I am Veera.
-I am a JavaScript application developer.
+I am a JavaScript developer.
 I currently work at **Visa** as Staff Software Engineer.

 I enjoy writing web applications using modern web technologies such as ES6, Node, CSS3.
 You can read more about skills in my [resume](http://veerasundar.com/resume).